- ACA Implementation & State Health Reform

 Massachusetts Patient-Centered Medical Home Initiative:

-The following payers and purchasers are making enhanced payments through the Massachusetts Patient-Centered Medical Home Initiative (PCMHI):
+The following payers and purchasers made enhanced payments through the Massachusetts Patient-Centered Medical Home Initiative (PCMHI):

 Primary Care Payment Reform Initiative (PCPRI): Participating practices receive three types of payments: